 A recent series involves dancing on the beeswax!
 Check out art in 2010 - 2012.
 These pieces begin with layers of yellow medium and then I dance on the wax with charcoal on my feet... leaving the marks of footprints, spins, stomps and jumping in the encaustic.
 This literally becomes a 'jumping off point' for the painting that emerges.

-Dancing through cancer... you may have watched the youtube video of me and my friends dancing at the hospital in Kitchener, ON.
+Dancing through cancer... you may have watched the Youtube video of my friends and me dancing at the Grand River Hospital in Kitchener, ON.
 The dancing paintings inspired me to keep dancing through my breast cancer journey... and dance I did!
 If you'd like to be in touch, connect with me via the 'contact' page.
+To watch the video: go to 'dancing through cancer' on Youtube.

 I am often asked "what is encaustic?"
 In recent decades, this wonderully luscious medium is experiencing a resurgence, as more and more artists discover its versatility.
 It is an ancient technique, which literally means "to burn or heat".
 Appropriate, as each stage of encaustic painting involves heat.
 The wax is melted, mixed with pigment, and then each layer is fused with heat.
 The fusing can be done with a blow torch, heat gun, iron, or light bulb, depending on the effect desired.
 Being a collage artist for many years, it was a natural fit for me to include found objects and collage of all sorts in the wax (encaustic medium).